 Hutch serves brunch all week long.
 That’s important to know.

-Our favorite brunch spot in Chicago, no question.
+One of our favorite brunch spots in Chicago, no question.
 It’s a hybrid restaurant and small shop, and everything is exceptional.
 We love the bread pudding pancakes.

 Uncommon Ground supports the farm fresh, local, organic movement to the fullest.
 They’re serious about providing local goods, and it’s a good local spot to hang.

-A daytime only spot that serves breakfast and lunch every day of the week but Tuesday.
+A daytime only spot that serves breakfast and lunch.
+It’s only open on Monday and Friday (closed Tuesday - Thursday until further notice).
 Mortar and Pestle doesn’t only serve standard breakfast food - it has some edge.
 Try something interesting like the foie gras and eggs or the muesli with brûléed bananas.